cybergarage/uecho-go/doc/device_overview.md

 node := echonet.NewLocalNode()
 ```

-The new node has only a node profile class object, and it has no device object.
-The node profile object is updated automatically when new devices are added into the node or the any properties in the node are changed.
+The new node has only a node profile class object and no device objects.
+The node profile object is updated automatically when new devices are added to the node or when any properties in the node are changed.

 ### 2. Creating Device Object

-The new node has no device object.
-To add your device objects, create a new device object using `NewDeviceWithCode()`.  `NewDeviceWithCode()` create a new device object which is added some mandatory and default properties of ECHONET standard device specification [\[1\]][enet-spec].
-Next, set your property data using `Device::SetPropertyrData()`.
-Then, add the device object into the node using `LocalNode::AddDevice()` as the following:
+The new node has no device objects.
+To add your device objects, create a new device object using `NewDeviceWithCode()`. `NewDeviceWithCode()` creates a new device object with some mandatory and default properties from the ECHONET standard device specification [\[1\]][enet-spec].
+Next, set your property data using `Device::SetPropertyData()`.
+Then, add the device object to the node using `LocalNode::AddDevice()` as follows:

 ```
 dev := echonet.NewDeviceWithCode(echonet.ObjectCode(0xXXXXXX))